Teikyo Lab.

 Similarly, colorectal cancer is another disease that has been linked to lipids.
 The number of patients with colorectal cancer is still increasing along with the spread of fatty Western diets, but it is still unclear which lipids are "bad".
 Hama Associate Professor focused on this part of the disease, and through joint research with the Teikyo University Hospital Surgery Lower Gastrointestinal Group and others, found that very long-chain fatty acids in the form of triglycerides (triacylglycerols), not phospholipids, accumulate in the tumor site of colon cancer.

-Senior Assistant Professor Shirasaki's research focuses on finding the key to enhancing the efficacy of multiple myeloma, rather than directly treating multiple myeloma.
-Using an experimental tool called "CRISPR screening" that he acquired while studying in the United States, he will analyze tens of millions of cells to find genes related to drug resistance and treatment sensitivity.
-For example, identify which gene causes resistance in cells treated with anticancer drugs, and administer another drug (combination drug) that targets that gene so that the anticancer drug is effective for a long time. make it
+Rather than directly treating multiple myeloma, Senior Assistant Professor Shirasaki's research focuses on finding keys to improving treatment effectiveness.
+Using an experimental tool called "CRISPR screening," which he learned while studying in the United States, he analyzes tens of millions of cells to identify genes involved in drug resistance and treatment sensitivity.
+For example, he can identify which genes are causing resistance in cells treated with anti-cancer drugs, and then administer another drug (combination drug) that targets that gene to prolong the effectiveness of the anti-cancer drug.

 Make fatty acids “heavy”